hipe/tmx/doc/010-extra-conventional-conventions.md

 this name won't collide with a same-named method in a parent [class] that it does not intend to override.

-this potential conflict could cause errors that might be hard to track down. not only does this hold for the present, but it holds indefinitely into the future, which is to say your code is not as future-proof as it could be.
+this potential conflict could cause bugs that are hard to track down. not only does this hold for the present, but it holds indefinitely into the future, which is to say your code is not as future-proof as it could be.

-our antidote to this is to say that for practical purposes we should know whether or not we intend for a class to serve as a base for other clasees outside of our module (file), and when it does we must give the client the full reign to the namespace of methods named `_like_this`. (java solves this problem by giving each class (and similar) its own private method
+our antidote to this is to say that for practical purposes we should know whether or not we intend for a class to serve as a base for other classes outside of our module (file), and when it does we must give the client the full reign to the namespace of methods named `_like_this`. (java solves this problem by giving each class (and similar) its own private method